cartesi/docs/cartesi-rollups/development/running-the-application.md

 ### Exposed APIs

-GraphQL API: This API is accessible via `/graphql` and is designed for front-end clients to query notices, vouchers, and reports.
+GraphQL API: This API is accessible via `/graphql` and is designed for frontend clients to query notices, vouchers, and reports.

 - Inspect API: Accessible via `/inspect`; this API is useful for frontend clients who want to inspect the internal state.